akiomiyao/tif/README.md

         fastq-dump --split-files -A SRR823382

 for tif.pl,
-fastq files are saved in tif/target/read directory.
+fastq files saved in tif/target/read directory are analyzed.

 target name can be changed to your fevorite.

 for old programs,
-fastq files are saved in tif/read directory.
+fastq files saved in tif/read directory are analyzed.

-### BLAST for old scripts
+### BLAST

+BLAST is required by blast.pl and tif_extended.pl.
+New script, tif.pl, does not require BLAST.

 Download BLAST programs